graceluu/copyfrommichael/content/project/Budget Meals.md

 title = "Budget Meals"

 # Project summary to display on homepage.
-summary = "Integrated Marketing Communications Plan for mock mobile application, Budget Meals."
+summary = "Integrated Marketing Communications Plan for mock mobile application, Budget Meals.
+Budget Meals is a mobile application designed to deliver convenient meal planning to busy millennials."

 # Optional image to display on homepage (relative to `static/img/` folder).
 image_preview = "budgetmeals.jpg"